Author's Note: We'll call this ten and a half in the Don't Blink series. Set after That Smile That Has Me Sold.

-She still can't quite figure out what a seemingly nice, undeniably talented, woman like Rachel Berry, of the endearingly wide smile and adorably innocent nature, could possibly see in someone like Santana.
-Then again, she recalls with a fond grin, Rachel did take her phone number, so maybe she wasn't as enamored with Santana as she seemed.
+She still can't quite figure out what a seemingly nice, undeniably talented woman like Rachel Berry, of the endearingly wide smile and adorably innocent nature, could possibly see in someone like Santana.
+Then again, Teresa recalls with a fond grin, Rachel did take her phone number, so maybe she wasn't as enamored with Santana as she'd seemed.

 "Cozy?"
 Quinn bites out.

 "Oh, come on," Santana defends.
-"You know how shorty gets when she's had a few."
+"You know how the midget gets when she's had a few."

 "Santana!
 We are not having that conversation again," Quinn commands.

-Santana actually slumps a little in her seat, looking dully chastised, "Yeah, yeah.
-Never again," she appeases, and Teresa figures she just got her answer about which of them is the one in control.
+Santana actually slumps a little in her seat, looking duly chastised.
+"Yeah, yeah.
+Never again," she appeases, and Teresa figures that she just got her answer about which of them is the one in control.

-Teresa meets those flashing eyes, and knows that Quinn isn't just talking shit.
-She can't even blame the woman, because Teresa was hitting on Rachel Berry—partially to annoy Santana, but mostly because Rachel was cute, and Teresa has seen the revival of West Side Story, and Rachel's voice had appealed to her in a way that few things did these days.
-She figures Quinn has the right to be a little pissy, so she takes a breath and nods her head in understanding.
-"Perfectly."
+Teresa meets those flashing eyes and knows that Quinn isn't just talking shit.
+She can't even blame the woman, because Teresa was hitting on Rachel Berry—partially to annoy Santana but mostly because Rachel was cute, Teresa has seen the revival of West Side Story, and Rachel's voice had appealed to her in a way that few things did these days.
+She figures Quinn has the right to be a little pissy, so she takes a breath and nods her head in understanding, answering with an undaunted, "Perfectly."